dedwar65/Chp1-HetReturns/README.md

 ---
-title: "Pending"
+title: "Heterogeneous Returns and the Distribution of Wealth"
 author: "Decory Edwards"
 date: 2024/06/03

 ---
-# Title pending
+# Heterogeneous Returns and the Distribution of Wealth

 ## Abstract